 Big Feminism: The Fiftieth Anniversary Issue of Signs

-Signs was founded in 1975 as part of an emergent tradition of feminist scholarship and has been publishing continuously ever since, establishing itself as a preeminent journal in women’s, gender, and sexuality studies.
-At the time of the journal’s conception, Signs’s founding editorial staff sought not only to raise consciousness and develop theories of women’s oppression but also to challenge the taken-for-granted and to strive for theoretical nuance and interdisciplinarity.
-To honor half a century of publication, our fiftieth anniversary issue aims to generate new questions and critical discussion about “Big Feminism” – about the role and power of feminist theory – today and into the future.
+Signs was founded in 1975 as part of an emergent tradition of feminist scholarship and has been publishing continuously ever since, establishing itself as a preeminent journal in the field of women’s, gender, and sexuality studies.
+At the time of the journal’s conception, Signs’s founding editorial staff sought not only to raise consciousness and develop theories around women’s oppression but also to challenge the taken-for-granted and to strive for theoretical nuance and interdisciplinarity.
+To honor half a century of publication, our fiftieth anniversary issue aims to generate new questions and critical discussion around “Big Feminism,” around the role and power of feminist theory, today and into the future.

-These fifty years have witnessed consequential feminist debates (over sexuality, over the category “woman,” over approaches to difference, over representations of “third-world” women) and the emergence of new analytical and theoretical frames (to analyze experience, identity, agency, desire, the body, violence, inequality, coalition, work, family, and relationships between self and other, and more).
+These fifty years have witnessed consequential feminist debates (over sexuality, over the category “woman,” over approaches to difference, over representations of “third-world” women) and the emergence of new analytical and theoretical frames (around experience, identity, agency, desire, the body, violence, inequality, coalition, work, family, and relationships between self and other, to name just a few).
 The Signs archive stands as a testament to the creativity, vitality, reach, and impact of feminists and feminist thinkers.
 Virtually no area of social life and no academic discipline has been untouched or unchanged by those who have contributed their work to the journal.

 This special anniversary issue of Signs seeks to engage with the big feminist questions that remain outstanding after all these years.

 - How has the definition of feminism evolved, and what does it encompass now?

 - How do we grapple with the relationships and nuances between feminism, gender, sexuality, race, and capitalism?

 - How might we imagine a feminist vision for the future, from where we stand now?
 How might we get there?